Jamedjo/Raticon/Readme.md

 ![Raticon App](https://cloud.githubusercontent.com/assets/1028741/4921034/28f90770-6507-11e4-95d5-eacf8739e808.png)

-* Click "Select Folder" and select your movie folder.
+* Click "Select Folder" and find your movie folder.
 * When all films have loaded click "Make Icons".
-* You can 'Watch' a folder to automatically create icons when a new film is added.
+* When you 'Watch' a folder Raticon will create icons as soon as you add a new film.
 * You may need to clear your thumbnail cache and restart explorer for the icons to update.

 ### Film Search